vstconsulting/polemarch/doc/restapi.rst

 .. |sublists_details| replace:: See :ref:`sublists` for details.

-Many of objects types in Polemarch can contain collections of other objects.
+Many of object types in Polemarch can contain collections of other objects.
 For example *Group* can contain sublist of *Hosts* included in this group.
-Because all of those sublists base on the same logic, we documenting here general principles of this logic.
-Its made in order to not duplicate this information for every method of such kind.
+Because all of those sublists are based on the same logic, we have documented here general principles of this logic in order not to duplicate this information for every single method.

-**Here the list of those methods**:
+**There is the list of those methods**:

 Groups: